CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### image_small:

-- A full URL to a small image representation of the object *or* relative path if items are contained with in the project.
+- A full URL to a small sized image representation of the object *or* relative path if files are contained with in the project.
 - The small image is used to represent objects on Item pages, or in visualizations where a larger-than-thumb image would be useable.
 - For non-image items having a small image can useful to provide users a visual representation for the object (i.e. an audio cover).
 - If this field is blank, the item will be represented by an icon based on its `display_template` or `format` field.